meilisearch/documentation/resources/faq.md

 Yes, a web interface is available on the default address and port of your MeiliSearch instance.

-All you need to do is open your web browser and enter MeiliSearch’s address to visit it locally.
-This will lead you to a web page with a search bar that will allow you to search in a selected index.
+All you need to do is open your web browser and enter MeiliSearch’s address to visit it.
+This leads you to a web page with a search bar that allows you to search in a selected index.

 Since the production environment requires an API-key for searching, the web interface is only available in [development mode](/guides/advanced_guides/installation.md#environments).